jackpurrin/school/README.md

 ### lesson 6
 this was our final project and our biggest. we had to make a maze game. the teacher knocked down the criteria for the project AFTER i had completed it, but that was no big deal though. it ended out pretty cool and i got a bit of extra credit.

+### personal projects
+just made these beacause i was bored in class and had nothing else to do. they might be useful in the future though, as they are small, and take little power to run.